igor-soldev/PromSketch-Standalone/README.md

 ```

 Ensure that the `prometheus.yml` path points to the file rewritten by the server.
+If you enable remote write on PromSketch, keep `--enable-feature=remote-write-receiver` and set `PROMSKETCH_REMOTE_WRITE_ENDPOINT` (for example `http://localhost:9090/api/v1/write`) before starting the Go server.
+Prometheus can also scrape partition RAW endpoints `:71xx/metrics` via the `promsketch_raw_groups` job in `prometheus-config/prometheus.yml` to observe per-partition ingest.

 To use extended prometheus supporting `l2_over_time`, `entropy_over_time`, and `distinct_over_time`, use: